USS Vicksburg (CG-69): 2010s

-In 2010, Vicksburg deployed for a three month Theater Security Cooperation Surge deployment to Northern Europe.
+In 2010, Vicksburg deployed for a three-month Theater Security Cooperation Surge deployment to Northern Europe.
 The ship conducted exercises with the Norwegian Navy and then participated in the Joint Warrior 10-1 multinational exercise.

 Vicksburg deployed with the CVBG in March 2012 on the carrier's final deployment.
 Vicksburg visited Piraeus, Greece, in late March 2012.
-Vicksburg conducted operations with the from 16–24 April 2012.
+Vicksburg conducted operations with the from 16 to 24 April 2012.
 Vicksburg visited Bahrain at the end of May and again in August.
 Vicksburg visited Lisbon, Portugal on October 17, 2012.
 Vicksburg returned to Mayport in November 2012.

 The US Navy was planning to retire Vicksburg along with eight other Ticonderoga-class cruisers in fiscal year 2013 in line with US Defense Department budget reductions.
 The ship was scheduled to be decommissioned on 31 March 2013.

 Language inserted into the FY13 House of Representatives Defense Bill retained Vicksburg and two other of her sister ships that were slated for decommissioning.
 Retaining the ships in the active fleet was not supported by the United States Secretary of Defense, but the outcome was determined by the final FY13 Defense Bill negotiated with the United States Senate.
 Vicksburg and two other Ticonderoga-class cruisers were retained under the National Defense Authorization Act for Fiscal Year 2013.

 In 2014, the cruiser participated in Joint Warrior 14-2, a United Kingdom-led multinational exercise in British coastal waters.
 The training was designed to provide allied forces a multiwarfare environment to prepare for global operations.
 On 4 December 2014, Vicksburg departed Naval Station Mayport to relieve the cruiser as the Standing NATO Maritime Group 2 (SNMG2) flagship and to support theater security cooperation efforts in Europe.
 Vicksburg relieved Leyte Gulf as SNMG2 Flagship in Naples on 20 December 2014.
 Vicksburg and SNMG2 deployed to the Black Sea 4 March 2015.
 Vicksburg and SNMG2 visited Varna, Bulgaria 7–8 March and Constanta, Romania around 16 March 2015.
 Vicksburg and SNMG2 left the Black sea around 20 March.
-In April, Vicksburg and SNMG2 visited Faslane, Scotland along with Standing NATO Mine Counter-Measures Groups One and Two for Joint Warrior 15-1.
+In April, Vicksburg and SNMG2 visited Faslane, Scotland along with Standing NATO Mine Counter-Measures Groups One and Two for Joint Warrior 15–1.
 In May, Vicksburg and SNMG2 participated in the anti-submarine exercise Dynamic Mongoose.
 The ship returned to Mayport on 11 July 2015.

 On 1 July 2016, Vicksburg was transferred from Carrier Strike Group Twelve to the Naval Sea Systems Command (NAVSEA) and entered the Navy's Cruiser Modernization program.
 The ship's homeport was changed to Norfolk and the crew was reduced from 350 to less than 50.
 In 2017, BAE Systems announced it was awarded a special selected restricted availability (SSRA) contract for up to $42.9 million.
 The work was planned for April to September 2017 at BAE Systems Norfolk Ship Repair and was part of Vicksburgs modernization.